Aggressive Defense Against Theft Charges In Iowa

-Theft charges can arise for many reasons, all of which are enunciated in Section 714 of the Iowa criminal code.
-The reasons can result in anything from a low-level misdemeanor to a felony charge.
+Theft charges can arise for many reasons, all of which are covered in Section 714 of the Iowa criminal code.
+Types of theft can be anything from low-level misdemeanors to felonies.
 All these charges have in common that they can put a defendant behind bars and seriously impact their future.
-It’s essential to bring in our Des Moines theft lawyers who believes in their clients, in their right to due process, and fights for their best interests.
+It’s essential to bring in our Des Moines theft lawyers at Lombardi & Miler Law Firm PLLC.
+They believe in our clients and their right to due process, and they fight for their best interests.

 The strict legal definition of theft in the state of Iowa is “taking possession or control of the property of another or property in possession of another, with intent to deprive.”
 Or, in layman’s terms, the defendant took something that didn’t belong to them.

 From a legal perspective, it’s important to distinguish theft from two commonly associated crimes: burglary and robbery.
 A burglary charge focuses on the unlawful entering of property with the intent to commit a crime.
 Robbery means any theft that occurred with force or the threat of force.

 This means that, depending on the circumstances, theft could be just the beginning of the charges the prosecution intends to bring.

 Iowa law classifies theft in five ways, focusing on the value of what’s alleged to have been stolen:

 - Fifth-degree theft: The lowest-level offense involves property worth no more than $300.
 Possible sentences for conviction could be a fine of up to $855 (+$128.25 surcharge) and 30 days in jail.